tomasbrizuela/tomasbrizuela/README.md

 - 👋 Hi, I’m @tomasbrizuela
-- 👀 I’m interested in Software development, sports, & nature
+- 👀 I’m interested in Software development, automations, sports and fitness
-- 🌱 I’m currently learning Python and Node.js
+- 🌱 I’m currently learning node.js & next.js
 - 💞️ I’m looking to collaborate on projects as a junior.
 - 📫 How to reach me: https://www.linkedin.com/in/tom%C3%A1s-brizuela/
 - ⚡ Fun fact: I started studed CS when I graduated form school, but I only did 2 years there, and then started studyng medicine.
 Last year, I came back to where I always should be.